Women’s Backpacking Gear List (2024) — My Ultralight Approach

 • For each item, I included the gear I use and alternatives popular with other backpackers.
 I won’t get into detailed comparisons or reviews, as that's not the focus of this post.

-• Some of the gear I use is from a past season.
-I'll provide a link to the current season's model, which may have slightly different specifications than what is on my LighterPack.
+• Most of the gear I use is from a past season.
+I'll provide a link to the current season's model, which may have slightly different specifications.

 The Big 4: Pack, Shelter, Sleeping Bag and Pad